By Tyler Litton, MD

 Peer Reviewed

 This week the United Kingdom (UK) had a national vote on whether to stay in or leave the European Union (E.U.).
-On Thursday June 23rd, the nation …
+On Thursday June 23rd, …

 By Jafar Al-Mondhiry, MD

 I’m surprised I even noticed it.
 The patient gowns, IV poles, slipper-socks—all normal fare in the hallways of a busy hospital.
-But down in the elevator bank, just between the …
+But down in the elevator bank, just …

 Please enjoy this post from the archives, dated August 2, 2012